Lean Six Sigma Green Belt – QQI Level 7

 What are the entry requirements?

-• Level 6 Advanced/Higher Certificate/ Lean Six Sigma Green Belt Special Purpose Award (Level 6) or higher qualification i.e. Ordinary or Honours degree in any discipline
+• Educational Qualification: Level 6 Advanced/Higher Certificate or Lean Six Sigma Green Belt Special Purpose Award (Level 6) or higher qualification (Ordinary or Honours degree in any discipline).
+Alternatively, individuals can demonstrate equivalent achievement through accredited prior experiential learning (APEL).

-• Fundamental competence in basic Microsoft Office suite of software
+• Technical Competence: Proficiency in Microsoft Office suite is required.

-• All applicants are required to demonstrate a high level of competence in the English Language.
-International Students whose first language is not English must provide evidence of equivalent competence in English Language of greater than or equal to B2+ in the Common European Framework of Reference for Languages (CEFRL).
+• Language Proficiency: Applicants must demonstrate a high level of competence in English.
+International students whose first language is not English must provide evidence of equivalent proficiency at B2+ level in the Common European Framework of Reference for Languages (CEFRL).

 How will I be assessed?